 Are you curious about trying out oil painting, but don’t know where to start?
 This post will guide you through the essential oil painting supplies you’ll need to get started on a fantastic artistic journey.

-Color block study via Bluprint instructor Joseph Dolderer
+Color block study via Craftsy instructor Joseph Dolderer

 Oil painting supplies might seem confusing and even a little scary at first: beyond just paint, you’ll have to stock up on things like turpentine and mineral spirits.
 But once you understand the role that each supply plays, you’ll be able to start painting with a good understanding of how each supply plays into the painting process.